Kaʻiulani: Return to Hawaii, 1897

 Kaʻiulani and her father Cleghorn sailed from Southampton to New York on October 9, 1897.
-After a brief stay at the Albemarle Hotel in New York, the two traveled to Washington, DC, to pay their respects to Queen Liliʻuokalani, who was staying at Ebbett House in the US capital to lobby against annexation.
+After a brief stay at the Albemarle Hotel in New York, the two traveled to Washington, D.C., to pay their respects to Queen Liliʻuokalani, who was staying at Ebbett House in the U.S. capital to lobby against annexation.
 Afterward, Kaʻiulani and Cleghorn took a train heading west and reached San Francisco on October 29 where they stayed at the Occidental Hotel.
 During her travels across the United States, many journalists interviewed her, although her father made sure to shield her from topics of politics.
 Many detractors of the monarchy had painted a negative image of Hawaiians, especially of Kaʻiulani and her aunt Liliʻuokalani.
 However, interviews with the Hawaiian princess dispelled these rumors.
 A journalist of San Francisco's The Examiner wrote, "A barbarian princess?
 Not a bit of it ..Rather the very flower — an exotic — of civilization.
 The Princess Kaʻiulani is a charming, fascinating individual."
 According to historian Andrea Feeser, the contemporary portrayals of Kaʻiulani were "shaped by race and gender stereotypes, and although they aimed to be favorable, they granted her no authority" with emphasis placed on her Caucasian features, Victorian manners, feminine fragility and exoticism.

 Kaʻiulani and her father sailed from San Francisco on November 2 and arrived in Honolulu on the morning of November 9.
 Thousands of well-wishers, including her cousin Kawānanakoa, greeted her at the harbor in Honolulu and showered her with garlands of lei and flowers.
 They returned to ʻĀinahau where Kaʻiulani was to assume the life of a private citizen.
 Her father had built a two-storied new Victorian-style mansion designed by architect Clinton Briggs Ripley next to the bungalow which had been her childhood home in the intervening years when she was abroad.
 Despite her lack of political status, she continued to receive visitors and made public appearances at events hosted by both monarchists and supporters of the Republic.

 The Hawaiian Red Cross Society was formed in June 1898, with Mrs. Harold M. Sewall as its president.
 Her husband was the United States Minister to the Republic.
 First Lady of the Republic Anna Prentice Cate Dole was selected as first vice-president, and Kaʻiulani was second vice-president.
 It is unclear if the princess had given her consent to be named as part of the committee, but she did not attend the subsequent meeting of the officers.